cabinetoffice/internal-dependency-checker/docs/node.md

    - `npm --silent install` installs all dependencies from package.json.
    - The reason for not using `npm ci` is: `npm ci` requires a package-lock.json file to run.

-11. It then scans for vulnerable dependencies using `npm audit`
+11. It then scans for vulnerable dependencies using `npm audit`.

    - `npm audit --json > $REPORT_FILE_NAME` captures the output from the `npm audit` command into a `json` format.
    - The result is saved to the `REPORT_FILE_NAME` file.